-Volume.com is a streaming platform where artists, musicians, beatmakers, podcasters, and comedians can make connections, interact with fans, and be heard!
-Volume’s professional quality streams allow artists of all levels to create top notch performances for fans and new audiences.
-Any artist can sign up at no charge to perform and earn tips as they would during a live performance.
+Hey there, and welcome to Volume!
+Volume is a streaming platform where artists and performers of all kinds can showcase their talent, make connections, interact with fans, and be heard!
+Volume’s professional quality streams make it simple and convenient for artists of all levels to create top notch performances for fans and new audiences.
+Signing up for an account is simple and free (and it's the first step to getting started)!

 What equipment do I need in order to broadcast my performance on Volume?